szebenyib/CR20-Pro-Firmware-3DPC/README.md

       - COM Port: The com port for your printer (should only be 1-2 there - try both if you don't have success at first)
       - Baud Rate: 115200
 3) Press Upload.

+## Building hex file from source

+1) Edit Configuration.h in Arduino IDE
+2) Choose board ATMEGA2560
+3) Add u8glib for lcd from the library manager
+4) Build
+5) Locate hex file in the Marlin folder